TMJ exercises like those for all joints and muscles will strengthen the structures and decrease pain.

 The other two muscles lie deep in the jaw (the pterygoids).

-The Trigeminal nerve which supplies the jaw joint, the face and jaw, and the upper neck, is the largest of the twelve cranial nerves.
+The Trigeminal nerve which supplies the jaw joint, the face, sinuses and teeth, and the upper neck, is the largest of the twelve cranial nerves.
 In fact it contains as much nerve material as all the other eleven cranial nerves put together.
-It's an important nerve.
+It's an important structure.
 What are its parts?
 Soon you'll see why it is so important to chiropractors.

 The next picture is most interesting to chiropractors, because the sensory trigeminal nucleus reaches down into the spinal cord; it's that long thin heavy black structure in the neck, and it is also sensory to the upper 2-3 levels of the neck too.